 5. Keep testing

 As with everything, the trick is to keep testing it.
 You should make use of A/B testing to learn what your users are more likely to respond to, whether that is a change in imagery, design, messaging or timing.
-Every app is individual and their user requirements are different so you need to keep tweaking to find out what gives your app the best opt-in rates.
+Every app is individual and its user requirements are different so you need to keep tweaking to find out what gives your app the best opt-in rates.

 Gaining iOS permissions to access user information and send push notifications is vital to the success of most apps.
 Every app is different, so figure out how allowing access to whatever it may be, provides value to your user and demonstrate this to the user before the prompt appears and your chance for success will be much greater.